j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 In the Kotlin Standard Library, classes and functions are grouped into packages.
 Every class belongs to a package, and each package has a name.

+The package we're interested in here is the kotlin.collections package.
+This package includes a number of classes that let you group objects together in a collection.

 ### List, Set and Map